adgadhiya/iNTCONApp/README.md

 <h3>Campaign_Detail.java, CampaignDetailProvider.java</h3>

-Campaign_Detail.java is an activity which will lainch after clicking an item from event list.
+Campaign_Detail.java is an activity which will lainch after clicking an item from Campaign_Fragment.

 CampaignDetailProvider.java contains all the required information of the event like Event title, Event Detail, Event Date, Registration Fees, prize, venue, Contact Detail, Last date for registration, Event Date, Accommodation etc.